andrewdyer/react-permission-lock/README.md

 export default App;
 ```

-In this example, `SecretComponent` will only be rendered if the user has the `read` permission.
-If the user does not have the `read` permission, the `NoAccessComponent` will be rendered instead.
+In this example, `SecretComponent` is only rendered if the user has the `read` permission.
+If the `read` permission is not granted, `NoAccessComponent` is displayed instead.

-### Use the Hook
+### Using the Hook

-The `useHasPermission` hook allows you to check for specific permissions within your components:
+The `useHasPermission` hook checks for specific permissions within components:

 ```tsx
 // App.tsx